easyops-cn/next-docs/docs/concepts/custom-templates.md

   properties:
     pageName:
       ref: "micro-vew"
-      # You can omit `refProperty` if it's the same as the referring name.
+      # You can omit `refProperty` if it’s the same as the referring name.
       # The same applies to `refEvent/refMethod/refSlot`.
       refProperty: "pageTitle"
   events: